Advent calendars aren’t just for Christmas…not anymore!

 Step 3: Make the Number Cards

-This was the most time consuming part for me.
-I love paper crafts, so I enjoyed making these little Halloween advent calendar number cards.
+This was the most time-consuming part for me.
+But I love paper crafts, so I enjoyed making the Halloween advent calendar number cards.

-Using scrapbook supplies that I already had on hand, these little cards turned out better than I expected: some black construction paper, striped and glittery scrapbook paper, number/letter stickers, and googly eyes.
+Using scrapbook supplies that I already had on hand, these little cards turned out better than I expected.
+I used black construction paper, striped and glittery scrapbook paper, number/letter stickers, and googly eyes.

-I placed the striped and glitter in different arrangements, added the stickers and googly eyes, then punched a hole in the top.
+I placed the striped paper in different places on each card, added the stickers and googly eyes, then punched a hole in the top.

-For the back of the card, I just used regular computer paper, wrote down that day’s activity and glued it to the back.
+For the back of the card, I used regular computer paper, wrote down that day’s activity, and glued it to the back.

-It was simple, but a little time consuming, but I was watching the last season of Schitt’s Creek while I cut and glued, so I didn’t mind.
+It was simple but time-consuming.
+I watched the last season of Schitt’s Creek while I cut and glued, so I didn’t mind.

 Step 4: Tie the Cards to the Hoop

-This part of the Halloween advent calendar was a little frustrating, but not as bad as I thought it was going to be.
+This part of the Halloween advent calendar was frustrating, but not as bad as I thought it was going to be.

 I laid the hoop flat on the ground and placed the cards in numerical order in the place where I wanted them to hang.
-Then I cut string, tied one end to the top of the card and the other end to the top of the hoop.
+Then I cut the string and tied one end to the top of the card and the other end to the top of the hoop.

-Make sure you cut the string a little too long, you can always trim it afterwards.
+Make sure you cut the string longer than you actually need to make it easier to tie.
+You can always trim it afterward.

 Leave the hoop laying flat until you have tied all of your cards on.
 Then carefully pick it up and hang it on the wall.